stackhpc/ansible-slurm-appliance/README.md

     Tags as defined in the various sub-playbooks defined in `ansible/` may be used to only run part of the `site` tasks.

-5. TODO: testing? and other ad-hoc?
+5. **TODO:** testing? and other ad-hoc?

 ## Environments

-An environment is a directory which defines all the configuration for instantiations of this Slurm appliance at one site.
-A cookiecutter command is described below provided to create a new environment from a template.
+An environment is a directory which defines all the configuration for a single instantiation of this Slurm appliance.
+A `cookiecutter` command is described below to create a new environment from a template.

-Amongst other things, an environments's `activate` script defines the path to a custom `ansible.cfg` which itself defines the paths to inventory directories.
-Therefore no inventory paths need to be specified to ansible once an environment is activated.
-All environments include `environments/common/inventory` as the first inventory searched, with the environment-specific inventory then overriding parts of this.
+Amongst other things, an environments's `activate` script defines the path to a custom `ansible.cfg` which itself defines the paths to ansible inventory directories.
+Therefore no inventory paths need to be specified on the command-line once an environment is activated.
+All environments load `environments/common/inventory` first, with an environment-specific inventory then overriding parts of this as required.

 This repository generally follows a convention where:
 - Functionality is defined in terms of ansible roles applied to a a group of the same name, e.g. `openhpc` or `grafana`.
-The empty groups in the `common` invenvory mean that functionality is disabled by default, and must be enabled for a specific environment by adding hosts or child groups to the group in an environment-specific `environments/<environment>/inventory/groups` file.
-The meaning of the groups is described below.
+The empty groups in the `common` invenvory mean that functionality is disabled by default, and must be enabled for a specific environment by adding hosts (or child groups) to the relevant group in an environment-specific `environments/<environment>/inventory/groups` file.
+The purpose of each group is described below.
-- Environment-specific variables for each role/group can be defined in a group_vars directory of the same name in `environments/<environment>/inventory/group_vars/<group_name>/overrides.yml`.
+- Environment-specific variables for each role/group can be defined in a `group_vars/` directory of the same name in `environments/<environment>/inventory/group_vars/<group_name>/overrides.yml`.
 These override any default values specified in `environments/common/inventory/group_vars/all/<group_name>.yml` (the use of `all` here is due to ansible's precedence rules).

 An environment may also contain "hooks" which are ansible playbooks to run before or after the tasks defined in `ansible/site.yml`.

 ### Creating a new environment

 This repo contains a `cookiecutter` template which can be used to create a new environment from scratch.
-Run [installation on deployment host](#Installation-on-deployment-host) instructions above, then in the repo root run:
+Run the [installation on deployment host](#Installation-on-deployment-host) instructions above, then in the repo root run:

     . venv/bin/activate
     cookiecutter environments/skeleton